icmconsulting/confijulate/README.md

 Simple clojure application configuration library.

+NOTE: this is still very much a work in progress.

 ## What?

 Manage your environment specific constants using clojure constructs (maps).
 What every enterprise-y application needs!